Experiential Education is an excellent opportunity for employers and students to connect to learn how to work together.

 What are the Student Requirements for Participation?

 Students must have completed their first year at Michigan Tech and must be in good academic and social standing.
-Transfer students must have completed at least one semester at Michigan Tech before they may go on a co-op.
-International students (on an F1 student visa) must have completed two consecutive semesters at Michigan Tech to be eligible to go on a co-op.
+Transfer students must have completed at least one semester at Michigan Tech before they may participate in a co-op.
+International students (on an F1 student visa) must have completed two consecutive semesters at Michigan Tech to be eligible to for a co-op.